CDRMV/Future-Battlefield-Pack-Civilians/README.md

 Install Instructions:

 Download the Zip File

-The Zip File and the Folder in it is called: Future-Battlefield-Pack-New-Techs-master Extract or Copy the Folder Future-Battlefield-Pack-New-Techs-master to your Mods Dictionary Rename the Folder Future-Battlefield-Pack-New-Techs-master to Future Battlefield Pack New Techs.
+The Zip File and the Folder in it is called: Future-Battlefield-Pack-Civilians-master

+Extract or Copy the Folder Future-Battlefield-Pack-Civilians-master to your Mods Dictionary

+Rename the Folder Future-Battlefield-Pack-Civilians-master to Future Battlefield Pack Civilians.

 Activate the Mod in the Mod manager

 Enjoy